 Our quest to find the best pizza in Lisbon has been a tasty challenge filled with more highs than lows.
-Check out our favorite Lisbon pizza restaurants and eat a pie today.
-For Lisbon residents like us, it’s the next best thing to eating pizza in Italy but without a three-hour plane ride from Portugal.
+Discover our favorite Lisbon pizza restaurants and eat a pie today.
+For Lisbon residents like us, it’s the next best thing to eating pizza in Italy but without a three-hour plane ride to Naples.

 Finding pizza in Lisbon is easy.